 (Photo credit: Wikipedia)

 Bird watching during spring migration is an incredible treat for all birdwatchers, newbies and veterans alike.
-The month of May ushers in spring along with largest influx of migratory birds that provides an unparalleled experience for expectant spectators.
+The month of May ushers in spring along with the largest influx of migratory birds that provides an unparalleled experience for expectant spectators.

 Hundreds of migratory birds fly in from different parts of the world which is why this season is much awaited in the bird watching scene.
-Many different bird species can be spotted and enjoyed during this time which makes it easy even for first time bird watchers to sight even the often rare and difficult to sight birds.
+Many different bird species can be spotted and enjoyed during this time which makes it easy even for first-time bird watchers to sight even the often rare and difficult to sight birds.

-Different birds of different feathers flock together during this momentous time which is why many serious bird watching enthusiasts travel great lengths, often crossing continents to track and sight migratory birds during spring.
+Different birds of different feathers flock together during this momentous time which is why much serious bird watching enthusiasts travel great lengths, often crossing continents to track and sight migratory birds during spring.
 Fortunately, one need not travel too far to enjoy this natural phenomenon.
-All one has to do to take part of this wonderful event is to track the migratory patterns of these birds through simple research and find out good places for sighting.
+All one has to do to take part in this wonderful event is to track the migratory patterns of these birds through simple research and find out good places for sighting.

 Meeting and talking with other bird watching enthusiasts will help equip you with the necessary tips and tools to further progress in this worthwhile hobby of birding.

 If you’re willing to travel a bit farther up north during spring, you will be welcomed by a wonderful bird watching experience staged at the Canadian side of Lake Ontario at Prince Edward Point.